Open to All Horse Owners!

 Horses are accepted on a per semester basis for either the fall or spring terms.
 Your horse will be assigned to a student as a project and the student is graded during the semester based on the progress the student and horse have made.
-For this reason we ask that the horse stay for the entire semester.
+For this reason, we ask that the horse stays for the entire semester.

 What vaccinations are required?

 Prior to arrival, your horse must have all vaccinations completed.
 The required vaccinations include the following: